Ready to Do Some Canada Sightseeing? Here are the Top Things to Check Out!

 As the capital city (and only city) in the Yukon, Whitehorse is a great place to experience the truly touched outdoors in Canada.
 The city itself was only “recognized” in 1950 but existed long before.
 In fact, the famed Klondike Gold Rush in the late 1800s is part of the reason the Yukon (and the city itself) exist today.
 The history and legend of gold in the area continues to this day.

 Fun Fact: because of how high north the city is, Guinness World Record claims that Whitehorse is the city with the least air pollution!
 Good to know!
 This high latitude means that winter days are very short and summer daylight can last for 9 hours.
 This makes summer great for hiking, fishing, camping, and exploring.
+There’s a reason we have exploring the Yukon on a camping adventure on our experiences of a lifetime list!

 The winter is amazing for cross-country skiing and viewing the northern lights – and many tours are centered around helping you discover the northern lights at their best up in the Yukon!
 To learn more about the Yukon in general, here is the official Yukon tourism website.